Quaim/Capstone_Django_Project/TESTING.md

 In the section below I have manually tested each relevant page feature to test they work and tested each form and url in terms of how they hold up in terms of security, i.e users not being able to access pages they shouldnt be able to, edit or delete data that isnt theres, and forms should only be submitted if they arent empty and have a value in all required fields.

-🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑-START OF NOTES (to be deleted)

-Another way of performing defensive testing is a simple Pass/Fail for each test.
-The assessors prefer the above method, with the full test explained, but this is also acceptable in most cases.

-When in doubt, use the above method instead, and delete the table below.

-🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑-END OF NOTES (to be deleted)

 | Page | User Action/ Feature | Expected Result | Pass/Fail | Comments |
 | --- | --- | --- | --- | --- |
 | Navigation Bar | | | | |